PhD, MSc, BScH

 Natasha subsequently completed her PhD in Epidemiology at the Ontario Veterinary College in the Department of Population Medicine, under the supervision of Drs.
 Jason Coe and Elizabeth Stone.
 Natasha assessed veterinarian-client communication in the context of companion animal practice, concentrating on shared decision-making and information exchange.

-Dr. Janke is presently a post-doctoral fellow working on a project in collaboration with Colorado State University.
+Dr. Janke is currently a sessional lecturer for the Art of Veterinary Medicine Communication program at the Ontario Veterinary College and a post-doctoral fellow working in collaboration with Colorado State University.
 Her current research objective is to evaluate the effects of in-practice communication education on clinical outcomes in companion animal medicine using a pre-test/post-test intervention study design.

 Natasha actively participates in her academic community and is involved in the Veterinary Communication for Professional Excellence program at Colorado State University and the OVC Medical Communications Program.
 On weekends, Natasha can be found hiking and exploring the outdoors, or cooking one of her favourite Jamie Oliver recipes.